-Applicants are required to provide a single PowerPoint slide summarizing the proposed project.
-The slide must be submitted in Microsoft PowerPoint format.
+Applicants are required to provide a single slide summarizing the proposed project.
 This slide is used during the evaluation process.
-Save the Summary Slide in a single file using the following convention for the title "ControlNumber LeadOrganization Slide".

 The Summary Slide template requires the following information:

 - A technology summary;

 - A description of the technology's impact;

 - Proposed project goals;

 - Any key graphics (illustrations, charts and/or tables);

 - The project's key idea/takeaway;

 - Project title, prime recipient, Principal Investigator, and Key Participant information; and

 - Requested EERE funds and proposed applicant cost share.